 Santorini is the Greek version of Napa Valley (California) with lots of wineries to visit and lots of wine to taste.
 Even during your walk, you will come across old men selling their homemade wine in plastic water bottles.
 There are forty native varieties of grapes on the island and it is one of the few self-rooted vineyards in the world.
-The luck of irrigation is one of the factors that make Santorini vineyard so unique.
+The lack of irrigation is one of the factors that make Santorini vineyard so unique.
 The climate in Santorini is the Mediterranean with mild winters and cool summers.
 Also, the evaporation of seawater often covers the island with mist, so this is an easy way for the vines to get some water.
 We can say that nature is taking care of the required humidity.

 Santorini wine: The History